Zika virus and pregnancy

 - Stillbirth.
 This is when a baby dies in the womb after 20 weeks of pregnancy.

 - Congenital Zika syndrome.
-This is a group of health conditions present at birth that are linked to Zika infection during pregnancy.
+This is a group of five health conditions present at birth that are linked to Zika infection during pregnancy.
 It includes birth defects (like microcephaly) and other health and development problems.
 Birth defects are health conditions that are present at birth.
 They change the shape or function of one or more parts of the body, and they can cause problems in overall health, in how the body develops or in how the body works.
 About 1 in 10 pregnant women (10 percent) with Zika infection in the United States and the District of Columbia has a baby with birth defects.
 Pregnant women with Zika infection during the first trimester may be more likely to have a baby with birth defects than women infected later in pregnancy.

 What are the signs and symptoms of Zika?